General Testing Information

 When should exams be scheduled?

 To make the most efficient use of testing center resources, and limit the number of exams scheduled on a given day, we encourage faculty to follow the schedule below when selecting their exam dates.
-Exams given in Testing Centers must span 2 or more days to accomodate all students.
+Exams given in Testing Centers must span 2 or more days to accommodate all students.
+Please note: We are able to set specific exam opening and closing dates, but not specific exam cutoff times.
+Students will be allowed to schedule exams for the entire time the testing center is open during an exam day.

 |First Class Meeting Day||Exam Days||Final Exam Days**|